a16z/magi/docs/architecture.md

 Notice, we can use the `Database::new` method to create a new database at a given path.
 If the path is `None`, then the database will be created in a temporary location.
 We can also use the `Database::clear` method to clear the database.

-Importantly, if the `ConstructedBlock` does not have it's `hash` set, the block `number` will be used as it's unique identifier.
+Importantly, if the `ConstructedBlock` does not have its `hash` set, the block `number` will be used as its unique identifier.

 ### Config